Course overview

 UK CAA SMS guidance and gap analysis tools

-Exercise: Contents of SMS documentation
+Exercise: Assessment of SMS documentation

 Hazard identification and risk analysis